 The LifeSight Trustee acts independently from Willis Towers Watson (WTW) and holds WTW and other advisers to account for their services.
 The LifeSight Trustee has the power, in certain circumstances, to replace WTW as pension Administrator and investment consultant.
 The LifeSight Trustee directors have never worked for WTW nor hold any other external Master Trust positions.

 No. If you are off work due to illness or injury for a period of 26 weeks or more, you may be entitled to receive income replacement of 50% of your salary under Vodafone's Income Protection Plan.

-Vodafone believes that LifeSight is a better offering for members and provides greater choice and flexibility.
-All your data will remain as secure as it is currently, and both the LifeSight Trustee and WTW will continue to abide by GDPR legislation.
+All your data will remain secure, and both the LifeSight Trustee and WTW will abide by GDPR legislation.
 Vodafone will continue to review the information data security arrangements for both WTW and LifeSight.